wizo06/japanese/docs/Fundamentals/particles.md

 This means "As for the ball, I throw (it) at Sakura".

 Notice how the logical meaning of the sentence doesn't change at all.
-That is because the **「は」 particle is a topic particle**.
 Let us remind ourselves of the relationship between Topic-Comment and Structure-Object.

 <table style="border: 1px solid black">
   <tr>